JetBrains/lets-plot-docs/source/python/pages/basemap_tiles.rst

 :orphan:

-.. title:: Configuring Basemap Tiles for Interactive Maps
+.. title:: Configuring Basemap Tiles for Interactive Maps in Lets-Plot

 .. meta::
    :description: Lets-Plot provides a variety of constants and functions to configure the basemap tiles.